Chronicle 21. IBERIAN “EL DORADO”

 Where did the Bronze Age Mediterranean find tin to produce bronze?

-(and rare) metal to the Mediterranean?
+Who transported this rare and precious metal to the Mediterranean?

 The ancient collective burial tradition, typical of European Megalithic Culture, was abandoned in favour of individual burials; the tholos or “beehive” tombs in favour of small cists.
 This innovative trend seems to have come from the eastern Mediterranean, most likely the Mycenaeans – skipping Sicily and Italy, where the collective burial tradition remained for some time yet.
 In the next phase of this culture, beginning c.
 1500 BCE, burial in pithoi (large jars) became most frequent.
 Again this custom – that never reached beyond the Argarians’ circle – must have come from Hellas, where it was used after c.
 2000 BCE.
 During the Mycenaean era, cultural exchanges are very clear in the Mediterranean, with the Argarians adopting Grecian funerary customs, while the Hellenes also imported the Iberian tholos for the same purpose.